C2DH/ranketwo/_units/wikipedia-historical-source.md

 ---
-title: "Wikipedia as Source of Historical Knowledge.
+title: "Wikipedia as a Source of Historical Knowledge.
 Suggestions for Applying Digital Source Criticism"
 layout: unit
 date: 2024-02-06
 publication_date: